thinkjs/www.thinkjs.org/view/en/doc/2.0/module.md

 ## Module

-ThinkJS could support a variety of program models when creating a project, the project which is created by default is divided by module, and add the `common` and `home` 2 modules automatically.
-Each module has a separate configuration, controller, view, model and other document.
+ThinkJS supports a variety of programming modes when creating a project.
+By default, the new project is consist of modules, and has added the `common` and `home` modules automatically.
+Each module has itself a separate configuration, controller, view, model and other documents.

-Dividing project using modularized program makes project structure much clearer.
-Such as: a blog system can be divided into front and back modules in general .
+Modularization programming makes project structure much clearer.
+Such as a typical blog system can be divided into front and back modules in general.

-### Module list
+### Module List

-Go into `src/` directory, you can see a list of modules:
+Goes into `src/` directory, you can see a list of modules:

 ```text
 drwxr-xr-x   5 welefen  staff  170 Aug 18 15:55 common/
 drwxr-xr-x   6 welefen  staff  204 Sep  8 19:14 home/
 ```

-### Common module
+### Common Module

-`Common` module is a common module, stored some common features in this module, such as: general configuration, runtime directory, startup files, error handling controllers.
+`common` module is a universal module that will be commonly used by other modules of the project, it stored some common features, such as general configuration, runtime directory, startup files, error handling controllers.

-`NOTE`: The controller under the module does not respond to the user's request.
+`NOTE`: The controllers under the module does not respond to the user's request.

-### Default module
+### Default Module

-Default module is `home` module.
-It will automatically correspond to the `home` when parsing the user's request could not find the module.
+Default module is the `home` module.
+Any requests that could not found corresponding module to process will be handed over to this module to process, so it is a catch all module.

-`Default_module` can be configured to modify the default module, modify the configuration file `src/common/config/config.js`：
+If you want to modify the default module, open `src/common/config/config.js`, and modify the value of `default_module`：

 ```js
 //The default module's name is changed to blog